Close Shelf

 As volunteers expanded services like Monday Night Meals and Backdoor Ministry, they soon encountered another problem: the church simply was not equipped to accommodate the need.
 They found the answer to their problem in an abandoned truck depot at 2416 Superior Viaduct, east of the church parking lot.
 The church purchased the building.

-Special thanks to Peter Toomey, Nancy Saegel, and Kay Vine.
+Special thanks to Peter Toomey, Nancy Saegel, and Kay Vine for this historical content.

 Close